dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 sendEmail("some string", "Hello!");     // compile error -- Cannot convert string to string<email>
 ```

-However, the following is invalid with non-number types:
+The following is invalid with non-number types:

 ```typescript
 declare type m;